mramshaw/Pickles/README.md

 As far as I can tell, the higher the version number, the more compression is applied.
 For the best compression, it is probably necessary to use Python 3.
+Likewise, higher versions generally feature more binary-encoded data.

 There are examples on the GitHub repo: